rayetun/clany-cleaning/README.md

-# fabulous-flower
+# Clany
-Fabulous Flower is a flower shop, where users can choose to buy different types of flower.
+Clany is a cleaning service provider, where users can choose to buy different types of cleaning service.

 Features:
 1.Integrated firebase authentication with Google sign-in and custom sign in form